Her Campus Logo Her Campus Logo

 U Mass Amherst '25

-Megan is a junior at UMass Amherst, double majoring in Community Education & Social Change and Psychology.
+Megan is a senior at UMass Amherst, double majoring in Community Education & Social Change and Psychology with a minor in Sociology.
 Outside of writing, Megan enjoys reading, taking a fitness class, and drinking an iced chai with oat milk.
 She is so excited to be a part of Her Campus this semester!